jesababon/savvysapian/README.md

 ---

 ## Description
-- Culture Catch is inspired by Pokemon-Go.
+- Savvy Sapian is inspired by Pokemon-Go.
 My goal is to give people the same feeling of light-hearted exploration when visiting cultural events in NYC.
 Players will gain points for participating in art and culture events in NYC.
 Participation will be tracked by geolocation.
 Top players will be ranked and eventually will be rewarded with private events where they can meet artists, meet other engaged users, win free tickets to events, or win art etc.

-- What your MVP looks like.
+## MVP
+- The MVP will have user authentication for players.
+It will allow players to find and save their favorite events.

 ## MVP and WireFrames
 - slides:

 ## Reach Goals
 - MeetUp and GoogleCalendar API integration.
+- Event notifications as a React Native app.

 ## Timeline(s)
 - MVP timeline is one week.
 Reach Goal is 6 months.